MEAN-stack/Datepicker/README.md

 </html>
 ```

-Step 11 - Unit Testing
+## Step 11 - Unit Testing

-The last thing I have to supply a test script.
+Now that I have my directive in its own JavaScript file, I can move on to the last step - unit testing.

 I don't want to discuss the merits of unit testing here - I'll just say that it is only one aspect of testing, which sits alongside scripted end-to-end testing, peer review, manual testing in various web browsers and devices, etc.

+I'm using karma as the runner and Jasmine as the framework.

 Here's my attempt at unit testing the directive: